Basic benefit covered services

 ACD covered services

-• Autism services coordination via the Autism Services Navigator (ASN) for beneficiaries enrolled on or after Oct.
-1, 2021
+• Autism services coordination via the Autism Services Navigator (ASN)

 • Applied Behavior Analysis (ABA) services